mathew-star/Python_projects/RConnect/README.md

 # Real-Time Communication Server with Python (`asyncio` & `multiprocessing`)

+**Note:** !!
+This project is still under active development and has not yet reached its full potential.
+There are known issues and areas for improvement.
+Contributions and feedback are welcome as we work towards a more complete and robust solution. !!

 ## Overview

 This project implements a real-time communication service using **Python's `asyncio` for I/O-bound tasks** and **`multiprocessing` for CPU-bound tasks**.
 The server can handle multiple clients simultaneously, broadcasting messages between them and utilizing worker processes to handle CPU-intensive operations in parallel.